rohan6471/pyflink-table/README.md

 * Run the script using "python filename.py"
 * result will be displayed in output/sets in your project folder.

+## Column Operations- Bhaskar Reddy
+- I have taken the data set from an external source https://www.kaggle.com/
+- Performed operation like adding column to the table, droping specified column from the table, replacing the columns.
+- Python script has been developed which has the source and sink tables setup.
+- Used the powershell terminal to excute the python script "python column.py

 ## SUMA SOMA